CityOfZion/neon-js/docs/guides/facade.md

 - A private key which contains funds.
 - An address to send some funds to.

+> While we highly recommend using a private network for development, if you wish to use the TestNet and are looking
+> for a public RPC node you can try one from https://dora.coz.io/monitor

 # Setup

 First, we initialize the `NetworkFacade` pointing to our endpoint.
 Note that the method call returns a promise.
 During initialization, the class will make an API call to the endpoint to grab some basic details that we will use later.

 ```js
 import Neon from "@cityofzion/neon-js";